Board Policies for Academic Affairs

 Students completing a college or university parallel curriculum will be awarded the

 Associate in Arts degree or the Associate in Science degree.

 Students completing a two-year career curriculum will be awarded the Associate in Applied Science degree or the Associate in Occupational Studies.

 General Requirements can be found at the following link.

 The college offers certificate programs made up of degree credit courses leading to technical proficiency in specific fields.
 Students completing a certificate program may apply credits earned toward the associate degree for which it is appropriate, providing all entrance requirements are met.

-The minimum allowed length of class periods and definition of credit hours will follow SUNY policy, found at http://www.suny.edu/sunypp/documents.cfm?doc_id=168.
-The class schedule and length will be defined by the Administration in compliance with SUNY policy.
-The normal length of a class is fifty (50) minutes per session, except that some classes may meet for seventy-five (75) minutes per session, but with fewer sessions per term.
+The minimum allowed length of class periods and definition of credit hours will follow SUNY policy, found at (link).
+The class schedule and length will be defined in compliance with the SUNY policy.
+The normal length of class is 750-minutes of instruction per course contact hour spread throughout the semester during the assigned class time.

 For purposes of determining grade point averages, grades are numerically evaluated as follows:

 A = 4 B = 3 C = 2 D = 1 F = 0